 - Came out from Lord Shiva shrine turn left and you can see Aayiram Kaal Mandapam (Hall of 1000 pillars) on the right side.

 Note: If you are not having a guide service follow our guidelines to see the evening ceremony.
 Enter from south gate, go straight to other ends (in between you can see Goddess Meenakshi on the left side and pond on the right), you can see Ganapathi idol (Elephant God), turn right, walk for 10 meters, then turn left, you can see Lord Shiva shrine entrance on the left side.

 The procession at 09:15 pm starts from here, you can follow the procession till Goddess Meenakshi shrine.
 If you are entering from East Gate, go straight (pond on the left side), at the end (Goddess Meenakshi Shrine) turn right, walk for 2mins, you can see Ganapathi idol(Elephant God).

 Hotels in Madurai near Meenakshi Temple

-Madurai is entitled as “Thoonganagaram” which means “The City That Never Sleeps”.
+Madurai is entitled “Thoonganagaram” which means “The City That Never Sleeps”.
 To crunch your hunger Madurai offers unmatched culinary joys to you on visiting the city for a day and night.
 When in Madurai you must taste Badam Halwa, Biryani, Curry Dosa, Idly, and Jigarthanda drink, and lastly Kotthu Parathas.
-You must also visit Amma Mess, Muniyandi Vilas, Murugan Idly Kadai and Simmakal Konar Kadai for delicious food.
+You must also visit Amma Mess, Muniyandi Vilas, Murugan Idly Kadai, and Simmakal Konar Kadai for delicious food.